 The CEO/Mob Boss "Drake" in the SNES Shadowrun title.
 Much of his mystique comes from no one seeing his face.
 In what will come as a surprise to no one who's played the tabletop game, he's actually a dragon; in a cyberpunk future, their trademark Money Fetish manifests itself by becoming captains of industry.

-Both subverted and justified with Valvatorez.
-Subverted in the fact that he is actually a very nice fellow to be around.
+Downplayed with Valvatorez.
+He is actually a very nice fellow to be around.
 Justified in the fact that he REALLY IS powerful enough to warrant that reputation.
 Infinitely more so in his Tyrant state.

 Sepulchure in Artix Entertainment games fits this trope really well.
 In fact, anyone who isn't the hero or any of his/her allies or even King Alteon himself, or doesn't affilate with the Shadowscythe in any way is afraid of him.
 Even some of the Pactagonal Knights are scared shitless of him and his flying dracolich fortress of Shadowfall.

-Diablo, the titular antagonist of the Diablo series.
-Appropriate, given that he's the Lord of Terror.
+Diablo himself; appropriate, given that he's the Lord of Terror.

 Heavy: I fear no man.
 But that... thing... it scares me.
 Scout: No, I- I ain't talking about that freak, alright? *beat* He's not here, is she? (panicking now) How do I get this f**kng thing off!?
 Spy: One shudders to imagine what inhuman thoughts lie behind that mask, what dreams of chronic and sustained cruelty...